 Friday, July 13, 2012

-03.07.12, Taranaki district (N Island) had a M7 quake, 230km deep, offshore, on a plate fault.
-Nearby Wellingtonians crapped themselves, little damage, but it felt like a M4 to me in Christchurch.
+03.07.12, Taranaki district (North Island) had a M7 quake, 230km deep, offshore, on a plate fault.
+Nearby Wellingtonians worried, but there was little damage.
+It felt like a M4 to me in Christchurch.

-We shrug off fear & sleep through many night quakes now.
-Some people can't stand it anymore & leave for 'safer' towns & cities."
+We sleep through many night-quakes now.
+Some people can't stand it anymore & leave for 'safer' towns & cities.

-Post 22.02.11 Killer Quake, after more than a year of land zonings, CERA recently rezoned Port Hills white zone properties to red or green zones.
-CERA minister Brownlee's excuse for slow Port Hills zonings was the difficulties of geotech experts ascertaining hill slide, rock fall or cliff fall dangers.
-Anyone could see living on a steep hillside, under a cliff, or on a cliff top was dangerous.
+Post 22 February 2011 Quake, after more than a year of land-zonings CERA recently rezoned Port Hills white-zone properties to red-zone or green- zone.
+CERA minister Brownlee's excuse for slow Port Hills zonings: difficulties for geotech experts ascertaining hill-slide, rockfall or cliff-fall dangers.
+Anyone could see living on a steep hillside, under a cliff, or atop a cliff was dangerous!

 14.07.12.
 Quake damaged, boarded house, Port Hills Rd